Click to see our latest newsletter.

 About us: We are the Democratic party organization on the Olympic Peninsula of Washington State.
 We are dedicated to the election of Democrats up and down the ticket.
 We support the work of our county and state Democratic party organizations.

 Any Democrat in the district may join and take part in our quarterly regular meetings.
 The membership includes all Democratic Precinct Committee Officers and the county party officers they elect.

-Democrats might also want to take part in one of the vibrant county Democratic organizations within the district: Clallam, Grays Harbor, and Jefferson.
+To be directly involved with Democrats working in your community, you might want to take part in one of the vibrant county Democratic organizations within the district: Clallam, Grays Harbor, and Jefferson.
 Each has monthly meetings, a newsletter, and other activities.
 Clallam County also has a Young Democrats organization.
-(Half of Grays Harbor lies in the 19th LD.)
+(Aberdeen, Montesano, and the southern half of Grays Harbor are in the 19th LD.)